VISIT ITALIAN WINERIES LANGHE

 Piedmont’s wine region, a UNESCO World Heritage Site, consists of two main areas: the Monferrato in the north and the Langhe in the south.

 Our tours focus mainly on Langhe, one of northern Italy’s most famous wine destinations.
 The capital of the Langhe is Alba, a beautiful town of about 30,000 inhabitants with an attractive historic center where you can stroll and get lost among wine shop windows and typical products.
-Alba also has some critical wineries, not only in the Langhe and in the hills: you can choose to visit some beautiful wineries in Alba, such as the very famous and historic winery in Alba, Pio Cesare.
-In Alba also has the winery of the Alba School of Enology, which for some years, in addition to training future Italian oenologists, has been producing excellent wines all to be tasted!
+Alba also has some critical wineries in the Langhe and the hills.
+You can visit some beautiful wineries in Alba, such as the famous and historic winery in Alba, Pio Cesare.
+Alba also has the winery of the Alba School of Enology, which for some years, in addition to training future Italian oenologists, has been producing excellent wines all to be tasted!

 Langhe wine tastings are also an excuse to learn about the area!